AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 # Core-to-Core optimization pipeline

 After the source program has been [typechecked](commentary/compiler/type-checker) it is desugared into GHC's intermediate language [Core](commentary/compiler/core-syn-type).
 The Core representation of a program is then optimized by a series of correctness preserving Core-to-Core passes.
 This page describes the overall structure of the Core-to-Core optimization pipeline.
-Detailed descriptions of optimizations are available in the published papers.
+Detailed descriptions of optimizations are available [in the published papers](commentary/compiler/core2-core-pipeline#further-reading).
+An overview of the whole compiler pipeline is available [here](commentary/compiler/hsc-main).

 ## Optimizations during desugaring

 At the end of desugaring we run the `simpleOptPgm` function that performs some simple optimizations: eliminating dead bindings, and inlining non-recursive bindings that are used only once or where the RHS is trivial.
+The rest of Core optimisations is performed by the Core-to-Core pipeline.

 ## The pipeline

-The structure of the Core-to-Core pipeline is determined by the `getCoreToDo` function in the [compiler/simplCore/SimplCore.lhs](/trac/ghc/browser/ghc/compiler/simplCore/SimplCore.lhs) module.
+The structure of the Core-to-Core pipeline is determined in the `getCoreToDo` function in the [compiler/simplCore/SimplCore.lhs](/trac/ghc/browser/ghc/compiler/simplCore/SimplCore.lhs) module.
 Below is an ordered list of performed optimisations.
-These are enabled by default with `-O1` and `-O2` unless the description says otherwise.
-The simplifier, which many descriptions below refer to, is described in detail in the next section.
+These are enabled by default with `-O1` and `-O2` unless the description says a specific flag is required.
+The simplifier, which the pipeline description below often refers to, is described in detail in [the next section](commentary/compiler/core2-core-pipeline#simplifier).

 - **Static Argument Transformation**: tries to remove redundant arguments to recursive calls, turning them into free variables in those calls.
 Only enabled with `-fstatic-argument-transformation`.
 If run this pass is preceded with a "gentle" run of the simplifier.

 - **Vectorisation**: run the [Data Parallel Haskell](data-parallel)[vectoriser](data-parallel/vectorisation).
 Only enabled with `-fvectorise`.
+TODO does `-Odph` imply `fvectorise`?

 - **Simplifier, gentle run**

 - **Specialisation**: specialisation attempts to eliminate overloading.
 More details can be found in the comments in [compiler/specialise/Specialise.lhs](/trac/ghc/browser/ghc/compiler/specialise/Specialise.lhs).

-- **Full Laziness, 1st pass**: floats let-bindings outside of lambdas.
-This pass includes annotation bindings with level information and then running the float-out pass.
-In first pass of the full laziness we don't float partial applications and bindings that contain free variables - this will be done by the second pass later in the pipeline.
-See "Further Reading" section below for pointers where to find the full description of the algorithm.
+- **Full laziness, 1st pass**: floats let-bindings outside of lambdas.
+This pass includes annotating bindings with level information and then running the float-out pass.
+In this first pass of the full laziness we don't float partial applications and bindings that contain free variables - this will be done by the second pass later in the pipeline.
+See "Further Reading" section below for pointers where to find the description of the full laziness algorithm.

 - **Float in, 1st pass**: the opposite of full laziness, this pass floats let-bindings as close to their use sites as possible.
 It will not undo the full laziness by sinking bindings inside a lambda, unless it is safe to do so.
-NOTE: How can we know it is safe to sink a let-binding inside a lambda if we haven't run the demand analyser yet?
+FIXME How can we know it is safe to sink a let-binding inside a lambda if we haven't run the demand analyser yet?

 - **Simplifier, main run**: run the main passes of the simplifier (phases 2, 1 and 0).
 Phase 0 is run with at least 3 iterations.